© 1999-2008

 November 5, 2000 - present

-Bud Wilkinson hosts the nationally syndicated Broadway's Biggest Hits program, which is heard on WDRC AM, WSNG, WMMW and WWCO from 9 to 11 a.m., Sundays.
+Bud Wilkinson hosted the nationally syndicated Broadway's Biggest Hits program, which was heard on WDRC AM, WSNG, WMMW and WWCO from 9 to 11 a.m., Sundays.
 As a teenager, he hosted a Soapbox Derby program in Torrington; today WSNG is owned by Buckley Broadcasting.
 After graduating from Ohio Wesleyan University in 1975, he spent 14 years in print, including 10 years as TV/radio columnist for The Arizona Republic newspaper.
 In 1989, he moved to television and spent eight years as entertainment reporter in Phoenix.
 He also did daily entertainment reports on radio.
 Wilkinson launched Broadway's Biggest Hits as a local program on KOY radio in Phoenix in December 1997 and took it national in October 1998.
-As a writer, Wilkinson has contributed extensively to Arizona Highways, Phoenix magazine, (Arizona) Diamondbacks magazine and Electronic Media .
+As a writer, Wilkinson contributed extensively to Arizona Highways, Phoenix magazine, (Arizona) Diamondbacks magazine and Electronic Media.

 PRIOR: WTOR Torrington, CT; KSAZ-TV, KTAR, KOY, all in Phoenix, AZ